AhlemKaabi/holbertonschool-machine_learning/reinforcement_learning/0x00-q_learning/README.md

 	* ![](./img/Markov%20Decision%20Processes%20(MDPs)%20-%20Structuring%20a%20Reinforcement%20Learning%20Problem.png)
 ## **Gym documentation**

-* Gym is a standard API for reinforcement learning, and a diverse collection of reference environments.
+* Gym is a standard API for reinforcement learning, and a diverse collection of reference environments - [Gym documentation](https://www.gymlibrary.ml/)

 ## **Resources**